 - Pinch the top-growth of herbs to encourage branching and keep them from flowering.
 The best time to harvest most herbs is right before flowering when the leaves contain the maximum essential oils.

 - Stake or cage your tomato plants, peppers, and eggplants if you didn’t do so last month.

-- For staked tomatoes, remove suckers (branches that form where the leaf joins the stem) while they are 1 to 1.5 inches long to allow easier training.
+- Prune tomatoes this month.
+For staked tomatoes, remove suckers (branches that form where the leaf joins the stem) while they are 1 to 1.5 inches long to allow easier training.
 If you live in an area where the sun is intense, don’t allow the tomatoes to get sun scalded by pruning the plants too much.

 - Remove and destroy any vegetable leaves that show signs of early blight.

 - Mulch your vegetable garden with straw to retain moisture.

 - Blanch (exclude light from) cauliflower when heads are just 2 inches in diameter.
 Tie leaves up and over the developing head.

 - In most cases, blossom-end rot on tomatoes, peppers, squash, and watermelons can be prevented with proper watering.
 Maintain uniform soil moisture by mulching and watering correctly.

 - Remove flowers from newly planted strawberries.